Prathama-sanshi/Gitops-and-Observability/README.md

 ### Step 4: Verify the Runner
 After the configuration is complete, start the runner by executing:
-Whenever you are running GitHub pipeline use this below command to host your runner in local WSL.
+Whenever you run a GitHub Actions workflow, start the self-hosted runner on your local WSL environment using the following command:
 ```bash
 ./run.sh
 ```